 Other countries mired in similar economic conditions, like Zimbabwe, have also seen an increase in crypto adoption.
 The demand is so great, that Bitcoin in the country is trading at well over the global average.

 Developing countries such as South Africa, Kenya and Sudan are also eagerly hopping on board the Bitcoin train in a bid to combat their own country’s financial problems.

 Countries like Russia and Israel are also hoping to benefit from virtual currencies, without the disruptive nature of centralized cryptocurrencies.
-Russia is hoping to developing their own CryptoRuble, while Israel has an aim of creating a digitized shekel.
+Russia is hoping to develop its own CryptoRuble, while Israel has the aim of creating a digitized shekel.